Wei-1/Legit/README.md

 ## Function Name

-The name of the Function is defined in `Func:`.
+The name of the Function is defined after `def`.

 ```python
 def function_name():